 MLIS Technology Requirements

-Technology is a crucial component of each LIS class.
-In order for LIS students to be successful, they must have daily access to a computer and the Internet throughout their time in the School.
+Technology is a crucial component of each SIS class.
+In order for SIS students to be successful, they must have daily access to a computer and the Internet throughout their time in the School.
 All incoming students must meet the School's computer competencies as well as its minimum computer hardware and software requirements before the first day of class.
 These requirements ensure that each student is equipped to have an optimal, successful learning experience.

 Online Course Preview